A Comprehensive Study for Edge Detection: Ideal-Prior Guidance Learning, High-Precision Architecture, and Better Distinguishability Evaluation Benchmark: Discussion

-As demonstrated in Section IV, model performance is often correlated with dataset quality.
+A fundamental challenge in ED tasks is the lack of a formal definition for edges.
+If edges had a strict mathematical definition, traditional algorithms would have already solved ED problems.
+As a result, ED datasets heavily rely on human-labeled annotations, which inherently introduce noise.
+As demonstrated in Section \ref{sec:Experiment}, model performance is often correlated with dataset quality.
 For instance, all models perform best on UDED, despite it having the fewest training samples, likely due to its superior annotation quality.
-This suggests that data quality may be a more significant bottleneck than model architecture in ED tasks.
+This suggests that data quality may represent a bottleneck comparable to model architecture in ED tasks.
+While our ideal prior method in Section \ref{sec:Noiseless} provides a way to leverage noiseless data, the development of meticulously curated datasets and data-refinement approaches remains essential for further performance breakthroughs in ED.

-While Section III introduces an initial method for obtaining noiseless data, further research is needed to develop larger, high-quality datasets with minimal noise.